mcglow2/guides/source/hpc/Slurm/batchjob.md

 #SBATCH --mem=2g  #requesting 2GB of RAM total for the number of cpus you requested
 #SBATCH --output=MyJob.%j.%N.out  #saving standard output to file, %j=JOBID, %N=NodeName
 #SBATCH --error=MyJob.%j.%N.err   #saving standard error to file, %j=JOBID, %N=NodeName
-#SBATCH --mail-type=ALL    #email optitions
+#SBATCH --mail-type=ALL    #email options
 #SBATCH --mail-user=Your_Tufts_Email@tufts.edu

 #[commands_you_would_like_to_exe_on_the_compute_nodes]
-# have a clean start. purge all loaded modules in curren environment
+# have a clean start. purge all loaded modules in current environment
 module purge
 # for example, running a python script
 # load the module so the correct version python is available to you